Event Causing Shareholder Damage

 The settlement notice also contains key dates, including the Opt- Out/Objectand the class action claims filing deadlines.

 Claims administrator approved by court

 Once a settlement has been approved by the court, the court will appoint a claims administrator to manage the distribution of settlement funds to members of the class.

 Claimants file for settlement funds.
-Opt-out/object and claims filing deadlines.
+Opt-out/object and class action claims filing deadlines.
 Bar date (if applicable)

 Eligible claimants but complete Proof of Claim forms and submit to the claims administrators for validation and to receive their portion of the settlement fund.
 Claimants must adhere to various deadlines for opting out, objecting, filing claims and in the event that the court accepts late claims, the final date for which claims will be honored, known as the bar date.

 An investor can choose to Opt-Out of a class action, whereby s/he will no longer be considered as a member of the class, and as such, will not be entitled to any recovery obtained for the settlement class.
 An investor who chooses to be excluded from the class reserves the right to file an individual claim against the company, separate from the class.
 Investors may choose this path if they believe the class action does not accurately represent their interests.